 My first trip to the dessert line, I started with soft serve, as I’m a total sucker for that.

 This was a fatal mistake, given that soft serve tastes the same everywhere at Walt Disney World, and other unique options awaited on the dessert line.

 Consequently, I wasn’t able to try as many of the other dessert selections as I would’ve liked.
 (Twenty-three pounds of fried chicken and ribs, plus a soup bowl of ice cream’ll do that to ya!)
 You may notice that the official Disney menu only lists fruit cobbler in terms of desserts.
 This is inaccurate, as there are numerous pies, cakes, and other choices.

 The standout from my perspective was the “Trail’s S’mores” cake, which was warm and decadent.
 Everything was good, but this was amazing.
 It made me wish I hadn’t filled up on ice cream.
 “Regret” and “ice cream” are typically mutually-exclusive; these new feelings were confusing to me.

 Do you agree that Trail’s End is a hidden gem of Disney dining?
 If so, which buffet choices are your favorites?
 Not a fan of Trail’s End?
-Share your thoughts or questions in the comments below!
+Do you agree or disagree with our review?
+Any questions we can help you answer?
+Hearing your feedback—even when you disagree with us—is both interesting to us and helpful to other readers, so please share your thoughts below in the comments!